How to Make Cannabis Cooking Oil

 You decarboxylate the weed as before, but you must watch to be sure the moisture bakes out of the product.
 Once it is dried, things get a little complicated.

 You must boil water to a simmer in a glass pot.
-You will stand a French press coffee maker in the middle and add 5-ounces of extra virgin olive oil.
-After mixing the cannabis into the oil, you position the press lid, so the press is just above the level of oil and cannabis.
+Place a French press coffee maker in the middle and add 5 ounces of extra virgin olive oil.
+After mixing the cannabis into the oil, you position the press lid so that the press is just above the level of the oil and cannabis.
 The simmering water should reach just above the level of the press.

 Are you missing anything?

-Yes, but it depends what sort of gourmand you are.
-Any of these recipes will give you oil fit for kitchen and edible recipes.
+Yes, but it depends on what sort of gourmand you are.
+Any of these recipes will give you oil fit for the kitchen and edible recipes.
 However, there are some things you might try.

-Red Palm Oil, Sesame Oil, Avocado Oil, and Walnut Oil, these are all options.
-But, each has its own distinct taste at the edge of your tongue.
-Each is aromatic, and those touches will appear in the cooking and may enrich or dilute the cannabis’ taste.
+Red Palm Oil, Sesame Oil, Avocado Oil, and Walnut Oil are all options.
+But each has its distinct taste at the edge of your tongue.
+Each is aromatic, and those touches will appear in the cooking and may enrich or dilute the cannabis’s taste.